Vedas: Vedic schools or recensions

 The four Vedas were transmitted in various śākhās (branches, schools).
 Each school likely represented an ancient community of a particular area, or kingdom.
 Each school followed its own canon.
-Multiple recensions are known for each of the Vedas.
+Multiple recensions (revisions) are known for each of the Vedas.
 Thus, states Witzel as well as Renou, in the 2nd millennium BCE, there was likely no canon of one broadly accepted Vedic texts, no Vedic “Scripture”, but only a canon of various texts accepted by each school.
 Some of these texts have survived, most lost or yet to be found.
 Rigveda that survives in modern times, for example, is in only one extremely well preserved school of Śåkalya, from a region called Videha, in modern north Bihar, south of Nepal.
 The Vedic canon in its entirety consists of texts from all the various Vedic schools taken together.

+There were Vedic schools that believed in polytheism in which numerous gods had different natural functions, henotheistic beliefs where only one god was worshipped but others were thought to exist, monotheistic beliefs in a single god, agnosticism, and monistic beliefs where "there is an absolute reality that goes beyond the gods and that includes or transcends everything that exists."
+Indra, Agni, and Yama were popular subjects of worship by polytheist schools.